 This one is a bit different from the rest.
 From the big picture view, this app is an extremely powerful professional outdoor map, geared specifically to off-roaders, hikers, and hunters.

-Gaia has become indispensable to us, and I highly recommend you shell out the coin for the premium version if you’re an off-road enthusiast ($39.99 annually with discount for first year).
+Gaia has become indispensable to us, and I highly recommend you shell out the coin for the premium version if you’re an off-road enthusiast ($31.99 for first year with our affiliate link).

 With the premium version of this app, you get map layers that will take your adventures to the next level.